-Barry Pearl, one of our former directors of our general partner, is also a director of Magellan Midstream Partners, L.P., parent company of Magellan Asset Services LP ("Magellan").
+Barry Pearl, one of our former directors of the Partnership's general partner, is also a director of Magellan Midstream Partners, L.P., parent company of Magellan Asset Services LP ("Magellan").
 During 2016, we transacted sales of \$29.1 million with Magellan.